hashicorp/terraform-provider-azurerm/website/docs/r/cost_management_export_resource_group.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name of the Cost Management Export.
 Changing this forces a new resource to be created.
-Must be globally unique.
-See the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/data-factory/naming-rules) for all restrictions.

 * `resource_group_id` - (Required) The id of the resource group in which to export information.